10 Things You Should and Should Not Tell A Marriage Counselor

 #6 Don’t Ask About Our Children

 I am a fanatic about taking care of our children.
 The other mediator I mentioned, the one who encouraged the formation of this foundation, used to say that parents are the akin to bodyguards for kids who are on a new world.
 He said imagine what it is like for them when the bodyguards turn on each other, what it does to them.
 And the stats back this up.
 Kids from broken homes are desperately ill prepared to deal with life.
 They get into trouble, do poorly in everything, commit suicide at a tremendously disproportionate rate, and on and on.
-Meanwhile, the standard POV among modern marriage counselors is that the kids will be fine
+Meanwhile, the standard POV among modern marriage counselors is that the kids will be fine…they will not!

 That being said, the kids are not a part of your marriage and you need to keep them distanced from anything that might have them wondering if mom and dad are going to go the way of Johnny’s parents.
 Don’t get distracted.
 You have to focus on your relationship with each other.
 When your marriage will be fine you will know what you are doing with your children, and that is a fact.